-Foreign policy refers to the way governments work to pursue national interests by dealing with other countries and international organisations.
+Foreign policy refers to the way governments pursue national interests by working with other countries and international organisations.
 Objectives include:

 - security against external threats